pprolancer/orangeapp/README.rst

 Orange App
 ========

-Orange App is a blank structure for a web service using Rest API.
+Orange App is a blank structure for a web service using Rest API + Flask + sqlalchemy. you can use a clone of this project to start your new project.

 Directory Structure
 -------------------